benwiggy/PDFsuite/README.md

 More scripts are planned: Querying PDF data (tricky); .... and on!
 Also, learning how to make the numbers increment in this document.

+LICENCE:
+"I have gathered a garland of other men's flowers, and nothing is mine but the cord that binds them."
+These scripts were not possible without looking at other code examples; nor without help and advice from a range of people.
+I cannot make any claim to them, and they are free to be used and adapted in any way, though I ask that you retain the acknowledgements within.

 Ben Byram-Wigfield